Evolution of the HR Function

 HR Function Growth Path

 As the organizations mature, HR practices also mature .
-The HR function is at three different states in its evolution cycle where it starts as a Business Function, becomes a Business Partner and then a Strategic Partner.
+The HR function is at three different states in its hr evolution cycle where it starts as a Business Function, becomes a Business Partner and then a Strategic Partner.
 Please refer to the following figure that shows the migration.

 In each of these cases the role and impact of the HR department becomes progressively more strategic in nature.
-At higher levels of maturity, the HR function can add tremendous value to the leadership potential, top-line, bottom line and long-term sustainability of the organization.
+At higher levels of maturity, the HR evolution can add tremendous value to the leadership potential, top-line, bottom line and long-term sustainability of the organization.

 At each stage the attributes & value add by the Human Resources function change and the tools required vary significantly.